roman-milk/roman-milk.github.io/a-fall-from-grace.md

+===

- ****** A Fall From Grace ****** bysilkstockingslover© Shannon pulled Victoria's face into her pussy and began to rub up and down on the powerful (though getting less so) CEO's face.
+Shannon pulled Victoria's face into her pussy and began to rub up and down on the powerful (though getting less so) CEO's face.
 Victoria tried to lick, but mostly tried to breathe, as her face was engulfed by the young girl's soaking wet pussy.
 After only a minute of this humiliation, Victoria felt the girl's legs tighten around her head.
 Suddenly Shannon gave a whoop of pleasure and an explosive amount of juice sprayed from her pussy.
 Simultaneously, an orgasm was triggered inside Victoria, a joy that she could not remember having ever felt before.

  Shannon screamed an orgasm and as she let go of her captive's head, she announced, "Yeah, I'm kind of a gusher all right.
 And that was a good one."